-Harbor is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
-As a CNCF Graduated project, Harbor delivers compliance, performance, and interoperability to help you consistently and securely manage artifacts across cloud native compute platforms like Kubernetes and Docker. (source: https://goharbor.io/)
+Harbor is an open-source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
+As a CNCF Graduated project, Harbor delivers compliance, performance, and interoperability to help you consistently and securely manage artifacts across cloud-native compute platforms like Kubernetes and Docker. (source: https://goharbor.io/)

 As an administrator, you can now create a Harbor project for each team.
 We are currently working on a new feature to automatically create a project for each team on the cluster if Harbor is active.
-For now we will use the default library project.
+For now, we will use the default library project.

 Now you can configure a replication rule.
-Go to replications and choose to add a NEW REPLICATION RULE.
-Provide a name for the rule, choose the source registry (the one we just created), optionally provide a name and tag (otherwise all images will be replicated) and select the destination namespace (the Harbor project).
-For now we will replicate manually.
+Go to replications and choose to add a “NEW REPLICATION RULE”.
+Provide a name for the rule, choose the source registry (the one we just created), optionally provide a name and tag (otherwise all images will be replicated), and select the destination namespace (the Harbor project).
+For now, we will replicate manually.
 When the replication rule is created, you can now replicate the image.

 Otomi Container Platform now offers Harbor out-of-the-box.
 No need to deploy and configure it yourself.
-Using Harbor offers the ability to scan all images for possible vulnerabilities, before they are deployed.
+Using Harbor offers the ability to scan all images for possible vulnerabilities before they are deployed.
 But beware, this makes it visible that almost every container image has some vulnerabilities.

-Using Otomi Container Platform saves you a lot of time compared to building and customizing a secure platform yourself, which doesn’t offer specific value to your organization.
+Using the Otomi Container Platform saves you a lot of time compared to building and customizing a secure platform yourself, which doesn’t offer specific value to your organization.
 If you would like to run containers in a really secure way, start with creating secure base images for your developers.

 Want to know more?
 Contact us for a live demo.